Dentures – Austin, TX

 Does Dental Insurance Cover Dentures?

 In most cases, you can expect some level of coverage for dentures.
-Many insurance plans cover up to 50% of your treatment, but this varies depending on the plan that you have.
+Many dental insurance plans cover up to 50% of the cost of dentures, but this varies depending on the plan that you have.
 We are more than happy to file claims on our patients’ behalf so they’re able to get the most out of their benefits.
 To learn how you’ll be covered, just give us a call.

 Other Options for Making Dentures Affordable